singh-odyssey/games/README.md

 # games
-I have made some old 90's game using my current knowledge till this date .
+I have made a basic game using my current knowledge till this date .